MILAN CBA SUMMER SCHOOL

 CANCELLATION AND REFUND POLICY

-For cancellations of participation until 45 days before the course start date, the total fee paid will be refunded.
+• For cancellations received up to 60 days before the course start date, 100% of the fee paid will be refunded.

-For cancellations until 20 days before the course start date, 80% of the fee paid will be refunded.
+• For cancellations received up to 20 days before the course start date, 80% of the fee paid will be refunded.

-For cancellations until the day before the course start date, 20% of the fee will be refunded.
+• For cancellations received up to the day before the course start date, 20% of the fee paid will be refunded.

-Not cancelled reservations and no-shows will not be refunded (no-show bill).
-All cancellations need to be in writing.
+Registrations that are not cancelled and no-shows are not refundable.
+All cancellations must be submitted in writing.

 There is no charge for qualified substitute participants.